 Either way, while driving to L.A. to check on Kim, Jeff starts remembering his entire history with the old man, including the wavy screen effects meant to simulate a flashback and two different actors playing him as a child and teenager.
 Wait, is this supposed to be a true story?
 I feel like I’m watching the shitty action movie version of “Once Upon a Time in America.”

 Teenage Jeff at one point beats up a football player who has assaulted his little brother, and for some reason his tough cop dad is really upset with him about that.
 Like he acts like Jeff is some kind of human weapon of mass destruction that needs to be isolated for the good of mankind, when all he looks like to us is some skinny twerp.

-His father also basically embodies the exact opposite of every macho dad cliché in the book.
+It’s really weird, his dad basically embodies the exact opposite of every macho dad cliché in the book.
 He’s mad because his son wasn’t a total pussy when the situation reared itself.
 “This is my awful son.
 He takes karate, is a star athlete, and defends his younger brother when he’s being picked on … I know, he’s a disappointment to me as well.”

 It’s hard to believe I’m only 10 minutes in and I’ve written this many complaints already.

 So Jeff is sent to kenpo school when he’s about seven years old.
 Eight or nine years later his father still hates him and rubs his temper in his face.
 Hey, maybe the kenpo isn’t working then?!!?!?!!?!

 Kevin: After getting kicked out of the house by his dad, Jeff’s wonderful mentor and father figure Kim doesn’t even offer to let him crash on his couch for a few days.
 We don’t see how the high-school-age pretty boy survives on the streets, but I think we all know the answer: gay for play.